 - Recommend a suggested donation amount.
 Doing so can increase contributions by as much as 20 percent.

 Probably most important of all — make it as easy as possible for supporters to contribute online or via their mobile device.
-Remember that roughly 54 percent of donors worldwide prefer to give this way using a debit or credit card.
+Remember that roughly 54 percent of donors worldwide prefer to give using a debit or credit card.